 A T-bone accident may also occur when a driver is pulling out of a parking spot, whether they failed to adequately check their surroundings, or the driver traveling through the lot behind them was being negligent.

-Who is At Fault: One of the Drivers Involved
+One of the Drivers Involved

 Like with most accidents, who is at fault in a T-bone accident depends on the specifics of the case.
 It may be any number of parties, and multiple parties may share responsibility.

-In the case of a T-bone accident that occurs at an intersection, the driver at fault tends to be the one that is negligently passing through the intersection when they should not be.
+In the case of a T-bone accident that occurs at an intersection, the driver at fault tends to be the one who is negligently passing through the intersection when they should not be.
 For instance, if Driver A is passing through on a green light and Driver B runs a red light and crashes into the side of Driver A, Driver B (forming the bottom of the T) is at fault for the T-Bone accident.
 If, however, Driver B has the green light but is cut off by Driver A who is running a red, Driver A is now at fault, even though they form the top of the T and are the one who was impacted.

 Of course, it’s not always quite that clear in a T-Bone accident.
 Perhaps the accident occurred at an intersection with stop signs, and there is a debate over who has the right of way.
-Perhaps the T-bone collision took place at a stop sign intersection, and it’s unclear who truly had the right of way.

-A Third Party Driver in T-Bone Accidents
+A Third-Party Driver in T-Bone Accidents

 When you’re asking “Who’s at fault in a T-Bone accident?” the answer in some cases is that neither of the drivers in the actual T-bone collision are responsible.
 One driver may swerve to avoid the other driver who is negligently driving, and because of this, end up causing a car accident with a third vehicle.
 In this case, the driver whose negligent driving caused the other car to swerve, resulting in an accident, is at fault and must remain at the scene until police arrive.